mozilla-services/queuey/docs/api.rst

                    colon.
     :optparam X-TTL: The message's TTL, defaults to three days.

     Overwrite existing messages with new data or create new messages.
+The body is assumed to be the entirety of the PUT body for all messages.
+There's no support for doing a batch update with different body or TTL values.

     Example PUT as seen by server::